John Duthie (politician): Balgownie House

 The Duthie family lived in Wellington until their new home, Balgownie, was completed in 1903 in the Lower Hutt suburb of Naenae.
 The house, built entirely from native timbers, was at the time regarded as one of the finest in the Wellington region.
 It had its own electricity generation plant on the property and is believed to be the first house in the region that had electricity.
-The house is these days a private residence.
+Since 1984 the house has been a private residence.

-Both the house and the generator building are registered with Heritage New Zealand as Category II heritage structures.
-The house is registered under number 4140, and the generator building under number 4141.
+Both the house and the generator building are registered by Heritage New Zealand as Category II heritage structures.

 Family and death

-Duthie married Mary Anne Duthie (née Mercer, born 3 December 1840).
+Duthie married Mary Anne Mercer (born 3 December 1840) in Auckland in 1864.

 Three of their daughters died young: Laura (1 September 1875 – 30 March 1876) was buried at Wanganui, while Isabella Miller (15 March 1867 – 12 November 1896; wife of Thomas Miller) and Florence (27 January 1876 – 21 December 1896) were both buried at Karori Cemetery.

 His wife died on 8 October 1911 and is buried at Karori Cemetery.
 Duthie died on 14 October 1915 at his residence Balgownie aged 74 years.
 He was buried at Karori Cemetery in plot number 85 F two days later, next to his wife.
 He was survived by one daughter and six sons.

 Mercer Street in central Wellington is named in honour of the mayoress.
 Duthie Street in Karori is named for him, although he never lived in Karori.